mailcow/mailcow-dockerized-docs/docs/u_e-sogo.md

 ## Change Theme

 You can change SOGo's theme by editing `data/conf/sogo/sogo.conf`.
-Per default it uses a blue theme, which you can change e.g. to a green or red theme.
+Per default it uses a blue theme, which you can change e.g. to a green (non-default SOGo-green) theme.
 More colored themes will be supported in the future.
-After you edited said file you need to restart the SOGO container with `docker-compose restart sogo-mailcow` or via the Mailcow UI.
+After you edited said file you need to restart the SOGO container with `docker-compose restart sogo-mailcow` or via the mailcow UI.

 ##### Example (`data/conf/sogo/sogo.conf`, line 17):
 ```